Car and Truck Brake Repair and Maintenance

 Brake Warning Light Comes On, Red Light

 When you touch the brakes the car veers sharply to the side and a wheel may lock up and skid.
-This may be caused by a bad disc caliper, wheel bearing problems, loose or broken brake pads or shoes, or contamination of the brake pads or shoes.
+This may result from a bad disc caliper, wheel bearing problems, loose or broken brake pads or shoes, or contamination of the brake pads or shoes.
 This is a serious problem.
-Have your car towed in to PJW Automotive at 2087 Old Hwy 8 in New Brighton for repair ASAP.
+Have your car towed in to PJW Automotive at 2087 Old Hwy 8 in New Brighton for brake repair ASAP.

 Hard Brakes/Brake Pedal Won't Depress

-This can be caused by several possible problems, ranging from a bad power brake booster to failed caliper components to a failed vacuum line or a pinched brake line to brake problems as simple as something wedged under the brake pedal.
-Inspect the floor under your brake pedal and if nothing is found, have your car towed to PJW Auto.
+Several possible problems could cause this, ranging from a bad power brake booster to failed caliper components to a failed vacuum line or a pinched brake line to brake problems as simple as something wedged under the brake pedal.
+Inspect the floor under your brake pedal.
+If you don’t find anything, have your car towed to PJW Automotive for brake repair.

 Brake Pulls Car To Left Or Right When Braking